sneakybeaky/scrtest/README.md

     Got a new simple service Simple Service One
     Simple service one doing something

-This shows the consumer getting an instance of {{SimpleService}} and invoking it.
+This shows the consumer getting an instance of `SimpleService` and invoking it.
 Now use the [SCR web console tab](http://127.0.0.1:8181/system/console/components) and stop the `com.ninedemons.scrtest.simple.provider.SimpleServiceOne` component (click on the stop button in the action column).

 You will see an entry like this